rezauditore/hyphenlu/README.md

 # Features

-Detects hyphens in a list of subdomains
+Detects hyphens in a list of subdomains.
-Provides detailed information about the file, including the minimum and maximum number of hyphens Allows filtering by hyphen count using the `-f` flag Supports parallel processing for large files
+Provides detailed information about the file, including the minimum and maximum number of hyphens.
+Allows filtering by hyphen count using the `-f` flag.
+Supports parallel processing for large files.

 # Usage